8 Features You Need For Your Ecommerce Website

 - Simple icons

-While these features focus on optimizing UX/UI for your customers, they’ll likely also need considerable work in the backend to ensure they function properly.
+While these features for your ecommerce website focus on optimizing UX/UI for your customers, they’ll likely also need considerable work in the backend to ensure they function properly.
 Additionally, you’ll want to consider mobile-friendly designs and layouts since many buyers tend to access websites from their phones or tablets.

 Perhaps some shoppers will come to your site searching for a specific item.
 Others might be interested in certain products that suit their needs.
 You likely already sort your merchandise based on a few options, like size, colour, weight, length, or other identifiers.
 Allowing users to do the same when shopping on your site provides them with a vital feature that can help drive sales.